huggingface/blog/dedup.md

 ## Proceed with Caution

 Deduplication doesn't exempt you from thorough data exploration and analysis.
-These discoveries hold true for The Stack, but it does not mean it is appliable to other datasets or languages.
+In addition, these deduplication discoveries hold true for the Stack, but it does not mean it is readily applicable to other datasets or languages.
+It is a good first step towards building a better dataset, and further investigations such as data quality filtering (e.g., vulnerability, toxicity, bias, generated templates, PII) are still much needed.

 We still encourage you to perform similar analysis on your datasets before training.
 For example, it might not be very helpful to do deduplication if you have tight time and compute budget: [@geiping_2022](http://arxiv.org/abs/2212.14034) mentions that substring deduplication didn't improve their model's downstream performance.
 Existing datasets might also require thorough examination before use, for example, [@gao_2020](http://arxiv.org/abs/2101.00027) states that they only made sure the Pile itself, along with its splits, are deduplicated, and they won't proactively deduplicating for any downstream benchmarks and leave that decision to readers.

 In terms of data leakage and benchmark contamination, there is still much to explore.
 We had to retrain our code models because HumanEval was published in one of the GitHub repos in Python.
 Early near-deduplication results also suggest that MBPP[[19]](#19), one of the most popular benchmarks for coding, shares a lot of similarity with many Leetcode problems (e.g., task 601 in MBPP is basically Leetcode 646, task 604 ≃ Leetcode 151.).
 And we all know GitHub is no short of those coding challenges and solutions.
 It will be even more difficult if someone with bad intentions upload all the benchmarks in the form of python scripts, or other less obvious ways, and pollute all your training data.